-Interviews with the IPS specialists

-Interviews with IPS peers

-Interviews with clients

-Observation of the vocational unit meeting and a mental health treatment team meeting
+Interviews with the IPS specialists Interviews with IPS peers Interviews with clients Client record reviews Interviews with mental health practitioners Observation of the vocational unit meeting and a mental health treatment team meeting

-Rationale: During research studies, people were most likely to drop out of services when asked to transfer from one employment specialist to another, for example, when different people provided different parts of the employment service (e.g., job search and job support).
+Rationale: During research studies, people were most likely to drop out of services when asked to transfer from one IPS specialist to another, for example, when different people provided different parts of the employment service (e.g., job search and job support).
 Many clients value the relationships that they form with IPS specialists and do not want to transition to new practitioners.
-Employers also seem to prefer working with a single employment specialist throughout the employment process.
+Employers also seem to prefer working with a single IPS specialist throughout the employment process.